 Spelling variations of this family name include: Harold, Harald, Harrell, Hirrell, Hurrell and others.

-Another 21 words (2 lines of text) are included under the topic Early Harrelson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Harrelson Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: